 The CEMP shall include details (text, maps, and drawings as appropriate) of the scale, timing and mitigation of all construction related aspects of the development.
-It will include but is not limited to: site hours of operation/construction working; numbers, frequency, routing and type of vehicles visiting the site (including measures to limit delivery journeys on the SRN during highway peak hours such as the use vehicle booking systems etc); measures to ensure that HGV loads are adequately secured, travel plan and guided access/egress and parking arrangements for site workers, visitors and deliveries; measures control noise affecting nearby residents; plus sheeting of loose loads and wheel washing and other facilities to prevent dust, dirt, detritus etc from entering the public highway (and means to remove if it occurs).'
+It will include but is not limited to: site hours of operation/construction working; numbers, frequency, routing and type of vehicles visiting the site (including measures to limit delivery journeys on the Strategic Road Network during highway peak hours such as the use of vehicle booking systems etc); measures to ensure that HGV loads are adequately secured, travel plan and guided access/egress and parking arrangements for site workers, visitors and deliveries; measures to control noise affecting nearby residents; plus sheeting of loose loads and wheel washing and other facilities to prevent dust, dirt, detritus etc from entering the public highway (and means to remove if it occurs).'

-Reason: To ensure that the M2 and A2 continue to be an effective part of the national system of routes for through traffic in accordance with section 10 of the Highways Act 1980, to satisfy the reasonable requirements of road safety and to protect the living conditions of the occupiers of neighbouring residential properties in accordance with Policy BNE2 of the Medway Local Plan 2003.
+Reason: To ensure that the M2 and A2 continue to be an effective part of the national system of routes for through traffic in accordance with section 10 of the Highways Act 1980, to satisfy the reasonable requirements of road safety